Assignment #2: Development of survey data into a Digital

 The TIN Method

-TIN interpolation creates triangles out of three grid points and determines cell values based on these triangles.
+TIN interpolation creates triangles out of three grid points

 The map generated by the TIN method.
 This map has a striking visual appearance that separates it from the other methods, owing to its use of triangles.
 This map clearly shows the classes of elevation that it generated.
 This makes it easy to see how the features relate to one another.
 However, it makes the top of the ridge appear to have three little unconnected peaks in the yellow class, when the actual feature had a more continuous area of that elevation.